hannestschofenig/tschofenig-ids/dtls-rrc/draft-tschofenig-tls-dtls-rrc.md

 # Security and Privacy Considerations {#sec-cons}

-   As all the datagrams in DTLS are authenticated, integrity and confidentiality protected there is no risk that an attacker undetectedly modifies the contents of those packets.
+   As all the datagrams in DTLS are authenticated, integrity and confidentiality protected there is no risk that an attacker undetectably  modifies the contents of those packets.
 The IP addresses in the IP header and the port numbers of the transport layer are, however, not authenticated.
-With the introduction of the connection id, care must be taken to test reachablity of a peer at a given IP addres and port.
+With the introduction of the CID, care must be taken to test reachability  of a peer at a given IP address and port.

    Note that the return routability checks do not protect against third-party flooding if the attacker is along the path, as the attacker can